kcohen1997/Shopify-Product-CSV-File-Forward-Fill/README.md

 # Shopify-Product-Forward-Fill

 A simple Python GUI application to clean and forward-fill Shopify product CSV files.
-For a proper demo, visit the **"Releases"** tab.
+For a proper demo, visit the **"Releases"** tab and open the "demo_app.zip" file (there is both a Windows and Mac version).

 ---
 ## What is Forward-Filling?